 - 1/2 - 1 jalapeno pepper seeds removed for less heat

 - 2 chopped green onions

 - 1 small tomato chopped

 - In a shallow baking dish, mash together all ingredients.
-Best if served immediately; however, if storing, save the pit and place it in the guacamole (the pit contains anti-browning enzymes - cool, eh?).
-Place plastic wrap directly on the surface and refrigerate up to 6 hours.
+Best if served immediately; however, if storing, push plastic wrap down directly on the surface and refrigerate.